-This is my mother’s recipe for Caesar salad, maybe I am biased, but I find it to be the best Caesar salad in the world!
-This recipe is vegetarian so it leaves out the anchovies, but you can add them in if desired.
+This is my mother’s recipe for Caesar salad.
+Maybe I am biased, but I find it to be the best Caesar salad I’ve ever had.
+This recipe is vegetarian so it leaves out the anchovies and bacon, but you can add them in if desired.
 Everything can be prepared ahead of time and mixed together just before serving for the tastiest Caesar salad!

 - 1 egg